arthurEpfl/dicojs_mod/README.md

 ## Install and build

-Type the following commands to install the Node.js modules and build the project
+Type the following commands to install the Node.js modules and build the project for the Antibiogo mobile app

 ```
 npm ci
-npm run build
+npm run build:web
 ```

 Built files are located in the generated `dist/` directory.
 They are composed of Node.js TypeScript code transpiled to Node.js JavaScript.
 Then, the resulting JavaScript code is bundled for the browser in a single `dist/discoj.js` file.